“It was not the fire that killed them, but the state.”

 With other members of the group, Lesli works with the lyrics of a protest song, and on techniques to walk and dance on stilts, no mean feat!
 It is to be the first neighbourhood festival, a ‘comparsa’.
 A celebration of freedom through art, with large puppets, marionettes and floats, a festival against violence, and the group clearly cherish their rules: respect, tolerance and responsibility.

 Lesli and her sister Lupe shine at every turn, exuding confidence and talent and an infectious warmth and likeability.
 The whole creativity of the group, despite such minimum means, is astounding and the girls prepare banners with the names of the dead girls, paint the puppets and the bodies of the participants and practice their drum playing.
-The effort is phenomenal including a wall of photos of the unpunished perpetrators with their faces masked.
+The effort is phenomenal echoed in the wall of photos of the unpunished perpetrators with their faces masked.

 The directors’ strategy was to follow the progress made by the girls as they rallied help from everyone to get the festival on the road, literally.
 Being a feature-length documentary however, it feels it has struggled to keep up the momentum.
 There are few surprises to be had in this kind of story and within the first 30 minutes we understand how it will work out, so it feels like if might have benefited from some sharper editing to avoid repetition.

-This issue is so profound however, that although I personally am not fond of films with a “message,” it is clear that this needs to be further explored and the authorities have to start acting, at the very least, with suitable punishments for the rapists and murderers.
+This issue is so profound however, that although I personally am not fond of films with a “message,” it is clear that this issue needs to be further explored and the authorities have to start acting, at the very least, with suitable punishments for the rapists and murderers.
+There are signs this might be happening.
 As the women continue to seek justice for their dead friends:

 “Because we all want a world with freedom”.

-Their work continues as they use street theatre to foment a joyful movement using music, art, colour and puppets to help heal the community,
+Their work continues as they use street theatre to foment a joyful movement using music, art, colour and puppets to help heal the community.
+A powerful example of their joyous circus style procession took place before the premiere in Sheffield. literally setting it all alight!

 COMPARSA (2025) DIRECTED BY Vickie Curtis and Doug Anderson